sfaleron/march-for-science-2017-sign/README.rst

 final note
 ==========

-I intend to make an unnessecarily elaborate mounting system just for kicks, but you can also hold overhead, or it at chest height, flipping every once in a while to expose both sides.
+I intend to make an unnecessarily elaborate mounting system just for kicks, but you can also hold overhead, or it at chest height, flipping every once in a while to expose both sides.

 Perhaps not in time for the intended event.
 It's easily updatable for future uses, though!